How to Stay Sober Through a Death in the Family

 The trained and experienced staffs of Tranquil Shores provide emotional support in two ways: During your recovery process, so that you can reach sobriety; and after your recovery, so that you can stay sober.
 You’ll learn methods that have proven successful in coping with grief and pain, in therapy sessions during treatment.

-Afterwards, through the Alumni Group, meeting with other Tranquil Shores “graduates,” you’ll receive encouragement in staying sober, and offer encouragement in return.
+Afterward, through the Alumni Group, meeting with other Tranquil Shores “graduates,” you’ll receive encouragement in staying sober, and offer encouragement in return.

 Your losses have happened.
 Some can’t be recovered.
 But some can.
 Tranquil Shores will help you recover one of your most important values—your ability to think clearly, to cope successfully with life, to earn your self-respect back and the respect of others.
 In short, it encourages you to reclaim your life.